flame-engine/flame/doc/components.md

 `PositionComponent`.

 ### CircleComponent
-A `CircleComponent` can be created only defining it's `radius`, but you most likely want to pass it a `position` and maybe `paint` (the default is white) too.
+A `CircleComponent` can be created only by defining its `radius`, but you most likely want to pass it a `position` and maybe `paint` (the default is white) too.

 Example: